Volunteering possibilities in Spain:

 Earthwatch Institute (www.earthwatch.org) Occasionally Spanish conservation projects appear on its program.

-Go Abroad (www.goabroad.com) At last count it had links to 66 different volunteering opportunities in Spain.
+Go Abroad (www.goabroad.com) Dozens of different volunteering opportunities in Spain.

 Sunseed Desert Technology This UK-run project, developing sustainable ways to live in semi-arid environments, is based in the hamlet of Los Molinos del Río Agua in Almería.